-The College of Education's Honesty statement: The University Academic Honesty Code and the Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class.
+The College of Education's Honesty statement: The University Academic Honesty Code and the University Policies site Rules and Regulations pertaining to Cheating will apply to this class.
 EDMD 3300 Honesty statement: All acts of dishonesty (including, but not limited to: giving or receiving assistance on exams or quizzes, acts of plagiarism, submitting work completed by another individual) in any work constitute academic misconduct.
 The University Academic Honesty Code will be followed in the event of academic misconduct.
 Acts of dishonesty in any work will result in a grade of zero (0) for the affected assignment for all parties involved.
-See Tiger Cub Student Handbook http://www.auburn.edu/student info/tiger cub/index.html for more specific information.
+See University Policies site for more specific information.
 Each instructor will provide specific information regarding what constitutes acceptable and unacceptable practice regarding use of the work from others to the students of each class.
 Additionally, students will be required to take and pass a quiz on the individual policies for the appropriate class section as a part of the class grade.
 Students who have questions regarding the acceptability of any action dealing with class-related work should contact the instructor prior to submitting the work for credit.
 Once the work has been submitted for evaluation and/or credit to the instructor, academic honesty standards will be applied to the work and the student.